bfahrenfort/quartz/content/Essays/normative-ai.md

 Next, let's look at how it's encoded.
 The key link between training and generation is that a trained model infringes the input for reproducing its expression as a compilation derivative, because it can be used to generate a literal reproduction of that expression.
 Not all of these "reproductions of expression" are direct copy-pastes of the words on the page, but the most striking ones are.

 But for generated output, this factor gets messier.
 Is the work "criticism or comment"?
 Of/on who/what?
 I can think of one use that would be fair use, but only to defend the person using the model to generate text: criticism of the model itself, or demonstration that it can reproduce copyrighted works.
 Not to mention, if a publisher actually sued a person for *using* a generative AI, that would Streisand Effect the hell out of whatever was generated.

+==The primary argument in favor of fair use on this point is that the use is transformative;

+As mentioned above, the fact that data on the scale of "the approximate sum total of human experience" is the subject of training doesn't strictly weigh in on the fair use factors that concern other types of quantities.
+I think it highlights that copyright isn't a 100% perfect fit for regulating AI.
+I don't think it means copyright is a bad vehicle, because any application of existing law to a) a new technology and/or b) an economy of \[absurd\] scale is going to be a little rough.
+Nevertheless, the point of a fair use analysis is to consider all the factors, so it's worth highlighting this incongruency between the law and the tech.
 ### Market value, or competition
-And most importantly (especially in recent years), let's talk about the competitive position of an AI model.
+And most importantly (especially in recent years), the competitive position of an AI model pits it directly against artists and authors at the same commercial stage.
 This is directly linked to the notion that AI harms independent artists, and is the strongest reason for enforcement of copyright against AI in my opinion.

+The weakness of this factor is that for generated works, it ties the **entire** technological context together.
+First, mere competition would not be enough to defeat this factor.
+Working back to front, the final step which may result in fair use for some generated AI works is that they must compete *by* infringing.
+This means the model must be *capable* of reproducing expressive works; which requires the technical understanding that models necessarily encode the expressive content of works; which requires that they were reproduced in that format via training.

 Interestingly, I think the USCO Guidance [[#Detour 2 An Alternative Argument|talked about in the Generation section]] is instructive.
 It analogizes prompting a model to commissioning art, which applies well to a discussion of competition.
 AI lets me find an artist and say to them, "I want a Warhol, but I don't want to pay Warhol prices"; or "I want to read Harry Potter, but I don't want to give J.K.
 Rowling my money \[for good reason\]."
 The purpose of AI's "work product" is solely to compete with human output.
 - "I want a contract, but I can't afford a lawyer."